gravitational/teleport/rfd/0026-custom-approval-conditions.md

 With more users being potentially eligible to approve requests, it may become necessary to provide hints for who should be reviewing a given request.
-While it isn't feasible to directly notify a user via teleport (non-static users are lazily created on login), that doesn't stop us from supporting a loose concept of *suggested* reviewers.
+While it isn't feasible to direcly notify a user via teleport (non-static users are lazily created on login), that doesn't stop us from supporting a loose concept of *suggested* reviewers.

-When a user generates an access request, we can accept a list of arbitrary strings identifying suggested reviewers:
+When a user generates an access request, we can accept a list of arbitrary strings identiying suggested reviewers:

 ```